-The BCA DtS provisions must be complied with, unless as varied below, or as varied by a fire risk assessment in accordance with CDG 7.2.
+The BCA DtS provisions must be complied with unless as varied in section 3.3 below, or as varied by a fire risk assessment in accordance with CDG 7.2.
 The following sub-sections identify physical measures which vary from, or are in addition to, the relevant DtS provisions.